intel-lab-lkp/linux/Documentation/mm/page_owner.rst

 	ft		free_ts		timestamp of the page when it was released at		alloc_ts	timestamp of the page when it was allocated ator		allocator	memory allocator for pages
+	mod     module      the name of the module that the page is allocated by

   For --cull option: